Computer science personal statement

 • Mention any further activities you will do before starting the course to fill any gaps in your knowledge.

-• Show you have an in-depth understanding of the subject area you wish to study, including the knowledge and experience you hope to gain and how this fits in with your career aspirations.
+• Show you have an in-depth understanding of the subject area, including the knowledge and experience you hope to gain and how this fits in with your career aspirations.

 • Demonstrate that you have researched the programme and institution thoroughly.
 Highlight specific modules, practical elements, university facilities and unique aspects of the programme which attract you.
 Explain how the course aligns with your academic and career objectives.